Nail drug testing provides an alternative sample when hair is not available or too short for the time period required.

-Drugs and their metabolites are deposited into nail tissue – keratin – via blood vessels underneath the nail.
+Nail testing works by detecting drugs and their metabolites that are deposited into nail tissue.
+Blood vessels underneath the nail deposit these metabolites into the keratin, the part that makes your nail hard.
 As the nail grows longer and thicker, its layers provide a history of substance use.

 In cases where head hair is unavailable or regularly chemically treated, nail clippings (2-3mm minimum) may be used.
-Nail clippings can have a longer window of detection in comparison to head hair and are tested as a ‘whole’ sample, i.e. nails cannot be sectioned like head hair.
+A section of nail can have longer window of detection in comparison to head hair.
+This is because they are tested as a whole sample, that is nails cannot be sectioned like head hair.

-A toenail sample will tell us whether the substance has been used in the last 12 (twelve) months.
-With the faster growth rate of fingernails, this timeline is narrowed down to the last 6 (six) months.
+A toenail sample will tell us whether the substance has been used in the last 12 months.
+With the faster growth rate of fingernails this is narrowed down to the last six months.

-Nail samples are sent to Cansford Laboratories in the UK.
-Cansford have over seven years’ experience with nail testing and can analyse for more than 130 drugs/substances in nail samples, including illicit drugs and prescription medications, alcohol, steroids and New Psychoactive Substances.
+Nail samples are sent for analysis to Cansford Laboratories in the UK.
+Cansford have over seven years’ experience with nail testing and can analyse for more than 130 drugs/substances in nail samples.
+This includes illicit drugs and prescription medications, alcohol, steroids and new psychoactive substances.

-In general, fingernail (or toenail) testing should only be used when there is no head or body hair to test, or when a donor has very short head or body hair.
-While this is the “last resort” in a list of testing options, it provides a reliable yes/no view of whether the donor has used drugs in the last six months (or twelve months in the case of toenails).
+In general, nail drug testing should only be used when there is no head or body hair to test, or when a donor has very short head or body hair.
+Nail testing is not the preferred method if hair is available.
+However, that does not diminish its accuracy.
+Nail drug testing can provide a yes/no answer to whether a specific substance has been used.
+For fingernails it is in the last six months, or twelve months if toenails are sampled.

-Occasionally, nail testing can be used in conjunction with hair testing – generally in cases where a client is regularly bleaching/dyeing their hair or their hair is shorter than the time period required.
+Occasionally, nail testing can be used in conjunction with hair testing – generally in cases where an individual is regularly bleaching/dyeing their hair.
+It is also useful if their hair is shorter than the time period required.
 In these cases, hair testing may be requested to cover a timeframe of a month or two and nail testing will cover the last six or twelve months.

 Please note: nail tests are not appropriate for detecting one-off substance use.
-Toenail samples from donors with diabetes or peripheral artery disease are unsuitable, as these illnesses can affect the results.
+Toenail samples from individuals with diabetes or peripheral artery disease are unsuitable, as these conditions can affect the results.